 An active participant in the community, McLaughlin is the President of the Texas Stars Foundation.
 He also previously served as board member for the Cedar Park Tourism Advisory Board and the Cedar Park Chamber of Commerce.

 McLaughlin received his B.S. in Accounting from Saint Francis University in Loretto, Pennsylvania, in 1979.
 McLaughlin resides in Georgetown with his wife Monica; they have two children: Lindsay and Sean.

-Vice President & Chief Financial Officer, Texas Stars & Cedar Park Center
+Vice President & Chief Financial Officer, Texas Stars & H-E-B Center

 Silver was appointed Vice President in August 2010 after accepting the position of Assistant Vice President in June of 2009.